raybellis/draft-bellis-dnsop-http-record/draft-bellis-dnsop-http-record.md

 would typically require.

-To achieve equivalent end-user performance as existing CNAME-based solutions, this document permits (but does not mandate) recursive resolvers to pre-emptively look up the target of an HTTP Record and return the corresponding records to the client.
+To achieve equivalent end-user performance as existing CNAME-based solutions, this document permits recursive resolvers to pre-emptively look up the target of an HTTP Record and return the corresponding records to the client.
+While this feature is not mandatory it is hoped that support would over time become near ubiquitous.

 Also, the presence of the Port field in an SRV record is incompatible with the "Same Origin" security policy enforced by web browsers and in